Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Why you keep changing your mind

-Perhaps you know this:
+Perhaps you know this feeling:

 You've made a selection.